netcrop/lwrap/README.md

 :[range]!lwrap -j60

-* Testing with different line width back and forth. the most flexible way of using lwrap with vim.
+* Testing with different line width back and forth.

+The most flexible way of using lwrap with vim.

 ![Alt text](misc/lwrap.gif?raw=true "")

 ## Examples

 * Output screenshots in different natural languages.

-lwrap support entire unicode utf-8 codepage.
+lwrap support unicode utf-8 codepage.
-the actual line width consistency depends on the input
+The actual line width consistency depends
-language font glyph width.
+on the input language font glyph width.

-The default line break is ascii space plus newline.
+The default line break is ascii space plus newline,
+which can be changed with command option to a single newline.
-Due to ascii space occasionally been used as word
+This is because ascii space occasionally been used as word
 and name separator in asian languages.

 ![Alt text](misc/examples.gif?raw=true "")